Mazzlabs/sys-scan-graph/SECURITY.md

 - Credit will be given in release notes unless you request anonymity.
 - We may backport critical fixes if/when multiple maintained release lines exist.

-## Hardening Roadmap (Security Related)
+## Hardening Roadmap (Core)
-- Add sandboxing (seccomp / pledge-like restrictions) for network & IOC scanning phases
+* Expand seccomp profile granularity & tighten allowed syscalls per phase
+* Landlock / user namespace isolation exploration (optional flag)
-- Introduce optional file hashing & integrity verification
+* Broader file integrity verification (package db cross‑checks)
-- Add comprehensive input bounds checks and fuzz harnesses (libFuzzer/AFL++)
+* Additional fuzz harnesses (scanner parsers & rule engine) beyond existing rules fuzzer
-- Continuous static analysis (clang-tidy, CodeQL)
+* Continuous static analysis (clang‑tidy gating, CodeQL queries expansion)

 ## Responsible Use

-This tool enumerates sensitive system metadata.
-Use only on systems you are authorized to assess.
+The scanner enumerates sensitive host configuration & runtime data.
+Operate only on systems you are explicitly authorized to assess.
+Downstream enrichment MUST preserve confidentiality constraints present at collection time.

 ---
 If you have suggestions to improve this policy, open a regular issue (non-sensitive) or include them in an advisory thread.